xingxinglian/matic-docs/docs/nightfall/protocol/secrets.md

 zkpPublicKey = zkpPrivateKey * G
 ```

+If either `rootKey` or `mnemonic` is compromised, then the adversary can calculate the `zkpPrivateKey` and `nullifierKey`.
+The `zkpPrivateKey` can be used to decrypt secrets of a commitment whilst the `nullifierKey` can be used to spend the commitment.
+Hence `rootKey` and `mnemonic` must be stored very securely.

 The apps which will use the `ZkpKeys` to generate these keys can store the `rootKey` in different devices by splitting
 this into shares using Shamir Secret Sharing.
-If either `rootKey` or `mnemonic` is compromised, then the adversary
-can calculate the `zkpPrivateKey` and `nullifierKey`.
-The `zkpPrivateKey` can be used to decrypt secrets of a commitment
-whilst the `nullifierKey` can be used to spend the commitment.
-Hence `rootKey` and `mnemonic` must be stored very securely.

 It is also recommended to store `zkpPrivateKey` and `nullifierKey` separately to avoid theft of commitments in case one of these
 is compromised.

-The figure below is a representation of the steps followed to derive the different keys in Nightfall
+The figure below shows the steps to derive the different keys in Nightfall
 ![](../imgs/key-derivation.png)